ConorHogan/Programming_Scripting_Projects/README.md

 By looking at the above Clustermap you can again see the while Iris Setosa (Red) is a very distinct species identified by its very small Petal width and length, the cluster algorithm has a much more difficult time distinguishing between Iris Virginica (Green) and Versicolor (Blue).

 Looking at the clusters in the Dendrogram below.
-The algorithm has established that there is a clear Viriginica cluster with similar characterisitics, but many samples that we know are Viriginica samples are so similar to Versicolor samples that they have been grouped into the wrong species.
+The algorithm has established that there is a clear Viriginica cluster with similar characteristics, but many samples that we know are Viriginica samples are so similar to Versicolor samples that they have been grouped into the wrong species.
 Looking at the heatmap part of the Clustermap, you can make out the Virginica samples from their larger Petal Width values, but they have been included in the Versicolor cluster due to their other characteristics.

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/zoomvers_virg.png)

-## 4.5 CONCLUSION

-In conclusion, if you were presented with this dataset without knowing which species each sample belonged to and you repeated the analysis I performed above, you would be presented with misleading or confusing results results.

-Firstly, looking for corrolation between characteristics in the dataset as a whole leads to results that are not repeated when you know there are three seperate species and you analyse these individually.

-Secondly, while you would quickly be able to identify that there is one clearly distinct group or species present in the dataset (Iris Setosa), and that there are two other groups, many of the Virginica and Versicolor samples would be misclassified into the others species.